 The first, obvious category is 'Classics'.
 This does not necessarily mean 'classics' in the literary canon sense, but rather texts that have been used by so many teachers, so often, so successfully, that they may be seen as forming a canon of excellence for the language teacher's purposes.

 The second grouping is simply 'Recomended'.
 I have not myself taught most of the books in this section, but all have been warmly recommended by someone at one of my workshops.
-I have sub-grouped these by apparent audience : 'Adult' and 'Adolescent' , using these two terms to raise the issue of why we choose a text for study in class:-
+I have sub-grouped these by apparent audience : 'Adult' and 'Young adult' (or 'adolescent') , using these two terms to raise the issue of why we choose a text for study in class:-

 Adult ...
 Do we choose books which expand the students' view of the world beyond their own experience and concerns, necessarily still limited?
 This has the advantages of challenging the students to expand their vision, of developing in them a taste for artistically complex writing, and of avoiding the risk of patronising them ("Here's a book about kids like you").